KhaosResearch/eidos/README.md

 ```

 ## Deployment
-Configuration can be made by enviromental variables, a full list of enviromental variables can be found in the [src/eidos/settings.py](src/eidos/settings.py) file.
+Configuration can be made by enviroment variables, a full list of enviroment variables can be found in the [src/eidos/settings.py](src/eidos/settings.py) file.
 ```bash
 python -m eidos server
 ```